PhD in Composition

 Course of Study

-Compositional aesthetics as well as contemporary musicological and theoretical studies form a major part of the program, manifesting in such seminar themes as materialism, noise, posthumanism, Queer Music studies, popular music, and music and gender, in combination with the analysis of tonal and post–tonal new music.
+Compositional aesthetics, as well as contemporary musicological and theoretical studies, form a major part of the program, manifesting in such seminar themes as new materialism, noise and listening, posthumanism, music and gender, serialism and mathematical applications, and the analysis of contemporary new music.
 In individual lessons, there is a focus on musical ideas, materials, structures, and processes and their realization through compositional craft.

 In all cases, a student's individual course of study is determined through discussion with their major advisor and the Director of Graduate Studies.